Betacam: Betacam SX

 Betacam SX also features a good shot mark (a method for qualitative decisions made in the camcorder to be utilized during the editing process) feature that allows marking of each scene for fast scanning of the tape, looking at recorded marks on each single cassette, and showing the markers to the operator.

 The cameras themselves are generally considered by most sound recordists to be quite noisy in operation, possibly because the amount of computer processing power, and subsequent generated heat leads to cooling fans being used to keep the camera at a reasonable temperature.

 Betacam SX tape shells are bright yellow, but SX recordings may also be found recorded on analogue Betacam SP cassettes.
 Of course if such a Betacam SP tape with SX recording is inserted into a Betacam SP player, no picture or sound will appear.

+The helical scan head drum is 81 mm in diameter.
+The video tracks read by the video heads in the drum, are 32 microns wide, the drum rotates at 5400 RPM for NTSC video.
+The video heads have a 15.25 degree azimuth.

-Although Betacam SX machines have gone out of production, the format is still used by many newsgathering operations, including Canada's CTV, Atlanta's WSB-TV, San Diego's KFMB-TV and NBC's operations in the San Francisco Bay Area at KNTV and KSTS.
+Although Betacam SX machines have gone out of production since 2008, the format is still used by many newsgathering operations, including Canada's CTV, Atlanta's WSB-TV, San Diego's KFMB-TV and NBC's operations in the San Francisco Bay Area at KNTV and KSTS.
 Many news archives still contain SX tapes.
 In August 2011, Betacam SX tapes were found in Muammar Gaddafi's underground studio in Tripoli.
 CNN reporter Sara Sidner commented on-air that CNN still used the same type of tapes.